goldsborough/Matura/vwa/plan.md

 4. What is a waveform, show and play sine wave

-5. Additive synthesis, what is and how can it be used to create a saw wave
+5. Additive synthesis, what is it and how can it be used to create a saw wave

 6. Play saw wave